UoMResearchIT/matlab-novice/episodes/05-scripts.md

 we can also write several commands in a *script*.
 A MATLAB script is just a text file with a `.m` extension.
-We've written commands to load data from a `.csv` file, compute statistics of the data and display some plots about that data.
+We've written commands to load data from a `.csv` file, compute statistics from the data and plot the data in some figures.
 Let's put those commands in a script called `patient_analysis.m`, which we'll save in the `src` directory in our current folder, `matlab-novice-inflammation`.